StackVista/stackstate-docs/configure/security/authentication/ldap.md

 {% endtab %}
 {% endtabs %}

-The configuration fields are:
+Follow the steps below to configure StackState to authenticate using LDAP:

+1. Add LDAP details to `application_stackstate.conf`:
     - _**host**_ - The hostname of the LDAP server
     - _**port**_ - The port the LDAP server is listening on
     - _**sslType**_ - Optional.
 Omit if plain LDAP connection is used.
 The type of LDAP secure connection `ssl` \| `startTls`.
     -  _**trustCertificatesPath**_ - optional, path to the trust store on the StackState server.
 Formats PEM, DER and PKCS7 are supported.
     -  _**trustStorePath**_ - optional, path to a Java trust store on the StackState server. \(if both `trustCertificatesPath` and `trustStorePath` are specified, `trustCertificatesPath` takes precedence\)
--  _**bindCredentials**_ - optional, used to authenticate StackState to LDAP server if the LDAP server does not support anonymous LDAP searches.
+    -  _**bindCredentials**_ - optional, used to authenticate StackState on the LDAP server if the LDAP server does not support anonymous LDAP searches.
     -  _**userQuery and groupQuery parameters**_ - The set of parameters inside correspond to the base dn of your LDAP where users and groups can be found.
 The first one is used for authenticating users in StackState, while the second is used for retrieving the group of that user to determine if the user is an Administrator, Power User or a Guest.
     -  _**usernameKey**_ - The name of the attribute that stores the username, value is matched against the username provided on the login screen.
     -  _**emailKey**_ - The name of the attribute that is used as the email address in StackState
     - _**rolesKey**_ - The name of the attribute that stores the group name.
     - _**groupMemberKey**_ - The name of the attribute that indicates whether a user is a member of a group.
 The constructed LDAP filter folows this pattern: `<groupMemberKey>=<user.dn>,ou=groups,dc=acme,dc=com`

-Finally make sure that the groups in LDAP for your users are mapped to StackState groups using the `guestGroups`, `powerUserGroups` and `adminGroups` configurations; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
-More roles can be created as well.
-See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.
+2. Map the LDAP groups to the correct StackState groups in `application_stackstate.conf` using `guestGroups`, `powerUserGroups` and `adminGroups` - see the example above.
+For details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
+More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

-{% endtab %}
-{% endtabs %}

-Please note that StackState can check for user files in LDAP main directory as well as in all subdirectories.
-To do that StackState LDAP configuration requires `bind credentials` configured.
-Bind credentials are used to authenticate StackState to LDAP server, only after that StackState passes the top LDAP directory name for the user that wants to login to StackState.
+3. Restart StackState to apply the changes.

 ## See also